RobotFramework-Italia/http-api-testing-workshop/agenda.md

   - test level split
   - different configurations

-### We will use the new 0.8 pre-release version and we will talk about the development roadmap
+### We will use the new 0.8 version and we will talk about the development roadmap
 - new keyword structure
 - project and next milestones
 - how to contribute